On the superstring-inspired quantum correction to the Starobinsky model of inflation: Introduction

 Superstring/M-theory \cite{Green:2012pqa} is the mathematically consistent theory of quantum gravity that can provide the UV-completion to viable inflation models and offer insights into the gravitational effective field theory (EFT) in ten or eleven spacetime dimensions, respectively.
 As regards the gravitational EFT in four spacetime dimensions, its derivation requires compactification of extra (hidden) dimensions and moduli stabilization in addition.
 The leading corrections to the Einstein-Hilbert gravity action in 10 or 11 dimensions may be obtained in several ways: either (i) via a perturbative quantum field theory computation of the renormalization group beta-functions in the two-dimensional supersymmetric non-linear sigma-model (NLSM) describing a propagation of a test superstring in a curved space-time with the subsequent (Zamolodchikov-type) action whose equations of motion give the vanishing beta-functions, or (ii) via an expansion of the superstring graviton scattering amplitudes in powers of the string parameter $\alpha'$ with the subsequent construction of the gravitational EFT for them \cite{Metsaev:1986yb}, or (iii) from the M-theory compactification or dimensional reduction \cite{Green:1997di,Tseytlin:2000sf}.

 As regards closed (type-II) superstrings, the terms quadratic and cubic in the spacetime (full) curvature tensor are absent in the gravitational EFT, while the leading correction is given by the {\it quartic} terms, see e.g., the four-loop beta-function of the two-dimensional supersymmetric NLSM, computed by Grisaru, van de Ven and Zanon in Ref.~\cite{Grisaru:1986px}, the corresponding gravitational EFT found by Grisaru and Zanon in Ref.~\cite{Grisaru:1986vi}, and Refs.~\cite{Deriglazov:1991tm,Ketov:2000dy} for more details and further generalizations.
+In particular, the absence of terms cubic in the curvatures comes from the non-existence of their locally supersymmetric extensions in four spacetime dimensions \cite{Ketov:2000dy}.

 The gravitational EFT obtained from {\it perturbative} superstring/M-theory is the subject to ambiguities related to field redefinitions of spacetime metric \cite{Ketov:2000dy}.
 In particular, neither the $R^2$ term nor the coefficient in front of it can be fixed that way.
 Nevertheless, the $R^2$ term with a positive coefficient can be added to the gravitational EFT because it is the only ghost-free term in the quadratically generated gravity, while its coefficient can be fixed by phenomenological considerations.
 Of course, this proposal goes beyond the perturbative superstring theory because the $R^2$ term is supposed to be considered nonperturbatively (with the extra physical degree of freedom given by scalaron), whereas the known leading superstring correction found in Ref.~\cite{Grisaru:1986vi} is perturbative by its derivation.